American Motors Corporation: 1986–1987: Joseph E. Cappy

+After the buyout Cappy joined Chrysler as group vice president of the new Jeep-Eagle division.
+In 1989, he was named Chrysler's vice president of brand development.
+The following year he became Chrysler's vice president of international operations.

 Business legacy

 American Motors was forced to constantly innovate for 33 years until Chrysler absorbed it in 1987.
 The lessons learned from this experience were integrated into the company that bought American Motors.
-The organization, strategies, as well as several key executives, allowed Chrysler to gain an edge on the competition.
-Even today, the lessons gained from the American Motors experience continue to provide benefits to other firms in the industry.
-There are a number of legacies from American Motors's business strategies.
+The organization, strategies, and several key executives allowed Chrysler to gain an edge over the competition.
+Even today, the lessons gained from the American Motors experience continue to benefit other firms in the industry.
+There are many legacies of American Motors's business strategies.

-American Motors had an ability to formulate strategies that were often evaluated by industry critics as "strokes of brilliance".
+American Motors could formulate strategies that industry critics often evaluated as "strokes of brilliance".
 According to Roy D. Chapin Jr., American Motors realized they were up against the giants of the industry, so to compete successfully they had to be able to move quickly and with ingenuity.
 An essential strategy practiced by American Motors was to rely on outside vendors to supply components in which they had differential advantages.
 This approach was finally accepted within the U.S. auto industry, but only after each of the Big Three experienced the failure of attempting to be self-sufficient.

-The smallest domestic automaker did not have "the massive R&D budgets of General Motors, Ford, and foreign competitors … [thus] American Motors placed R&D emphasis on bolstering the product life cycle of its prime products (particularly Jeeps)."
+The smallest U.S. automaker did not have "the massive R&D budgets of General Motors, Ford, and foreign competitors ... thus American Motors placed R&D emphasis on bolstering the product life cycle of its prime products (particularly Jeeps)."
 In 1985, American Motors originated product lifecycle management (PLM) as a strategic business approach according to Sidney Hill Jr., executive editor for Manufacturing Business Technology, in an effort to better compete against its much larger rivals by ramping up its product development process.

 Another example of American Motors' agility was the ability of management to squeeze money out of reluctant bankers, even in the face of bankruptcy.
-These core abilities helped save the company from collapse and after each obstacle, give it the wherewithal to keep it operating.
+These core abilities helped save the company from collapse and, after each obstacle, gave it the wherewithal to keep it operating.
 Ironically, American Motors was never stronger than just before its demise.

 American Motors' managers anticipated important trends in the automotive industry.
 It preached fuel efficiency in the 1950s, long before most auto buyers demanded it.
-Led by American Motors's Rambler and several European cars, the small car innovation reduced the Big Three's market share from 93% in 1957 to 82% in 1959.
+Led by American Motors' Rambler and several European cars, the small car innovation reduced the Big Three's market share from 93% in 1957 to 82% in 1959.
 The company inherited foreign manufacturing and sales partnerships from Nash and continued developing business relations, decades before most of the international consolidations among automobile makers took place.
 American Motors was the first U.S. automaker to establish an ownership agreement with a foreign automaker, Renault.